DoctorLogicProduct/dltest/landing-pages/new-dental-patients-through-doctorlogic.md

   img_alignment: Right
   headline: Want to Grow Even Faster?
   text: 'With services like paid advertising, social media, additional content, chat,
-    and video, our Growth Accelerators can help practice reach new heights. '
+    and video, our Growth Accelerators can help your practice reach new heights. '
   class: ''
   btn: []
   wistia-link: []